philhartung/aoip-tester/README.md

 # Audio over IP Tester
-Audio over IP Testing Framework
+The Audio over IP Tester is designed to test [aes67-monitor](https://github.com/philhartung/aes67-monitor).
+It processes SDP files to generate streams based on the provided configurations and broadcasts the SDP across the network using the Session Announcement Protocol.